navigating-stories/orange-story-navigator/doc/widgets/tutorial4.md

 we focus on the question:

-- How do different categories of verbs, as categorized by Halliday's functional dimensions, distribute for a particular narrator in Dutch fairytales?
+- How do different categories of verbs, as categorized by Halliday's functional dimensions, distribute for a particular narrator or person in a story?

 We use the following workflow: